Milk Thistle detoxes your liver.

-Flushing out the toxins by drinking water and other liquids like tea worked perfectly.
+Flushing out the toxins by drinking water and green tea worked perfectly.

 Similarly, when I sent Milk Thistle and other supplements to my son in London, he wrote saying he didn’t like the vitamins: he’d expected to feel better when he took them, but instead felt much worse.

 That said, Milk Thistle removes toxins and makes you feel better, you just have to give it time.
 For me, my mind is clearer, except when on-going stress makes a mess of my thinking by way of overload.

 Milk Thistle (Silybum marianum Gaertn), is a member of the family Asteraceae.
 It’s also known as the Marian, St. Mary’s, and Our Lady’s thistle.
 Milk Thistle should not be confused with the blessed or holy thistle (Cnicus benedictus), an entirely different species.

 Milk Thistle, a tall herb with prickly leaves and a milky sap, is native to the Mediterranean region of Europe.
 It’s among the most ancient of known herbal medicines, having been used for centuries as a folk remedy for liver complaints.
 Recent research demonstrates that extracts of milk thistle do indeed protect against liver toxins.